 By noon we called it.
 Scott and I took our boots off in the parking lot, had a quick bro-hug and went our separate ways.
 I headed west on Route 28 toward Arkville and then north on Route 30 towards Plattekill.

 I always carry skins now.
-It started one time on a powder day at Gore.
+It started on a powder day at Gore.
 The gondola was on windhold but the summit lifts were spinning.
 Some were already up top and others were skinning to the top of Bear Mountain.
 Now I never go anywhere without my skins.

 I started climbing Overlook, the green trail served by the double chair.
 I remember when I skied hut-to-hut in Colorado, the guides always recommended taking the most direct and steepest route you could handle without slipping backward.
 This early in the season I’m not in ski-shape, so I chose the easiest way.
 It took me nearly an hour to climb 1000 vertical feet.
 Once at the top, I took another 30 minutes to add a layer, drink some water and take it all in.
 It was beautifully quiet and snowing lightly.